craigmckeachie/fall2023-workbook5/capstone/capstone-tips.md

 - Use your code from step 3 above but change your if statement to filter by Park Type instead of location/state.

+7. Add radio buttons in a group for the search type (By Location or By Type).
+Hide and show the appropriate `select list\dropdown` when the page loads and when the search type selected changes.
+- Use the [Hide/Show Radio Demo](../demos/hide-show-radio.html) as an example.

 ## Other

 7. Be sure you have consistent navigation between all your pages